 This is where a live-in carer can help and recognise early symptoms of illness, maintain the importance of health screening and communicate the individual’s needs to a health professional.

-Our carers will ensure that people with learning disabilities have opportunities to learn about their health and that such information is provided in ways that take communication difficulties into account.
+Live-in carers will ensure that people with learning disabilities have opportunities to learn about their health and that such information is provided in ways that take communication difficulties into account.
 Secondly, people with severe learning and communication difficulties may not be able to express discomfort or pain in usual ways.
-Our live-in carers are aware of this and will be sensitive to changes in behaviour or well-being that indicate pain, illness or unhappiness
+Live-in carers are aware of this and will be sensitive to changes in behaviour or well-being that indicate pain, illness or unhappiness